mendix/docs/content/en/docs/appstore/connectors/openai-connector.md

 #### 3.3.2 `Call Image Generations API (advanced)`

-The microflow activity `Call Image Generations API (advanced)` can be used in cases where the above microflows do not provide enought support.
+The microflow activity `Call Image Generations API (advanced)` can be used in cases where the above-mentioned microflows do not provide enough support.
 The interface of this operation resembles the API interface.
 The construction of the request and handling of the response must be implemented in a custom way.
 For technical details, see the [Technical reference](#image-generations-advanced-technical) section.

-For more inspiration or guidance on how to use the above microflows in your logic, Mendix highly recommends downloading our [showcase app](https://marketplace.mendix.com/link/component/220475) from the Marketplace that displays a variety of examples.
+For more inspiration or guidance on how to use the above-mentioned microflows in your logic, Mendix highly recommends downloading our [showcase app](https://marketplace.mendix.com/link/component/220475) from the Marketplace that displays a variety of examples.

 ## 4 Technical Reference